Get Tech Tips

 Catch it During Diagnosis

 Let's say you find a failed, shorted compressor on a 7-year-old system that still has manufacturer parts coverage.
-If you simply quote the compressor and leave you may be missing a lot of other maintenance-related issues that can affect operation once the compressor is replaced.
-A shortlist of items to check would be –
+If you simply quote the compressor and leave, you may be missing many other maintenance-related issues that can affect operation once the compressor is replaced.
+A shortlist of items to check would be:

 - Look at the accumulator for signs of corrosion.

-- Acid test to see if a burnout protocol should be employed.
+- Perform an acid test to see if a burnout protocol should be employed.
 (Read more about burnouts HERE.)

 - Check the air filter.